Joyce Milling, Director of Residence Life, Ext. 5813, Dodge House

 Students wishing to move off campus during a semester must submit an application for a change in residential status available in the Housing Office.
 There is a charge of $100 to change status during the semester.

 Residence Halls open for new and transfer students the first scheduled day of orientation.
 Students cannot move in early.
-Dates continuing students may begin to check-in for each semester will be posted on the Housing website, Inside Page, and in the housing contract.
+If a special accommodation is necessary, the student must make this request to the Housing office via email.
+Continuing students may begin to check-in for each semester the Sunday before classes resume starting at 1pm, these dates will be posted on the Academic Calendar.

 Each time you move into a room, you must check-in with a Residence Life staff member and complete the appropriate paperwork.
 The check-in process includes completion of a Room Condition Report and signing for your room key(s).